Linked Objects

 Exports the Linked Objects from the objects container into a JSON string.

-Linked Objects is an open-source project under the MIT license.
-We welcome contributions and feedback to help improve this specification.
-To contribute, visit our GitHub repository or open an issue
+Linked Objects is open-source under the MIT license.
+We welcome contributions and feedback.